Nowass/zonerama-downloader/README.md

 - Provides detailed progress information

 ### Flexible Unzipping
-- Option to automatically unzip downloaded albums
+- Option to automatically unzip all ZIP files in the download directory
+- Works with both newly downloaded and existing ZIP files
 - Choice to keep or delete original ZIP files
 - Creates properly named directories for each album
 - Handles ZIP extraction errors gracefully